Almost sure invariance principle for random piecewise expanding maps: Preliminaries and statement of the main results

-As in the one-dimensional case, we can obtain an $N$-fold Lasota-Yorke inequality (of the type (\ref{RLY}) using $\var_\beta$ in place of $\var$) provided that the regularity partitions of a.e.\ $N$-fold composition of maps have positive Lebesgue measure. \textbf{(GF: Is this the only requirement?)}.
+As in the one-dimensional case, we can obtain an $N$-fold Lasota-Yorke inequality (of the type (\ref{RLY}) using $\var_\beta$ in place of $\var$) provided that the regularity partitions of a.e.\ $N$-fold composition of maps have positive Lebesgue measure.
 The proof of the following lemma is deferred until Appendix \ref{sect:appB}.

 \begin{lemma} Suppose the uniform covering condition holds for the above class of maps:

 Then conditions (H\ref{Min2}) and (H\ref{DEC}) are satisfied. \end{lemma}